ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 3. **Real-time Updates:** The app bundles your code on-the-fly, allowing for instant testing of changes.
 4. **Device Features:** Expo Go provides access to device-specific features with a development build, enabling comprehensive testing.

-#### Expo and React Native
-While Expo is built on top of React Native, it abstracts away much of the complexity, making it an excellent choice for developers who want to focus on building features rather than dealing with native code intricacies.
-However, it's important to note that this abstraction can sometimes limit access to certain native modules or customizations.
-For LiftJourn, the benefits of rapid development and cross-platform compatibility outweigh these potential limitations.

 <a href="https://nuxt.com/" target="_blank" rel="noopener noreferrer" style="display: flex; justify-content: center; align-items: flex-end; margin-top: 20px;">
   <img src="/logo-green-white.png" alt="Nuxt Icon" style="width: 50%; height: auto; display: block;">
 </a>

 ### Nuxt.js (Static Site)